This page lists our major collections of rare books demonstrating fine printing and from private presses.

 Our Bodoni collection comprises about 170 books, including splendid editions of the classics.
 We hold his folio of Horace's Opera (1791), and works by Italian authors, such as the two volume edition of Tasso's La Gerusalemme Liberata (1795).
 We also hold his editions of Gray's Poems (1793) and Walpole's The Castle of Otranto (1791).
 The last is superbly bound by William Edwards of Halifax in Etruscan calf.
 It is decorated by acid staining in contrasting shades of terra cotta leather and black tooling.
 There are rectangular panels on each cover, bordered with Greek palmate leaves in black with outer borders tooled in gold.
 The spine is also decorated in gold and black with classical ornaments in six panels.

-The Kelmscott Press was established at Hammersmith in 1891 by William Morris and Emery Walker.
-Inspired by the beauty of 15th century roman type-faces and wood-cut illustrations, they aimed to equal the highest standards of the past.
+The Kelmscott Press was established at Hammersmith in 1891 by William Morris (1834-1896) and the illustrator and printer Emery Walker (1851-1933).
+Inspired by the beauty of 15th-century roman type-faces and wood-cut illustrations, Morris and Walker aimed to equal the highest standards of the past.
 The book designs were modelled on medieval incunabula and the roman Golden Type, fashioned by Morris, was influenced by the French engraver and printer Nicolaus Jenson (1420-1480), who worked in Venice.
 Morris himself oversaw all aspects of book production, selecting the paper and the form of type, spacing the letters and setting the type himself.